jringold/pqc-lab/README.md

 **Repository:** [`pqc-lab-windows/`](./pqc-lab-windows/)

-Deploys a two-tier PKI on Windows Server vNext Insider Preview using AD CS.
-The lab includes an Active Directory domain (`pqclab.local`), a standalone Root CA, an Enterprise Issuing CA, an IIS web server, and a **Windows 11 Insider Preview client VM** for end-to-end browser-level PQC verification — confirming PQC key exchange via Edge DevTools, not just server-side tooling.
+Deploys a two-tier PKI on Windows Server 2025 GA + KB5099536 (recommended) or Windows Server vNext Insider Preview using AD CS.
+The lab includes an Active Directory domain (`pqclab.local`), a standalone Root CA, an Enterprise Issuing CA, an IIS web server, and a **Windows 11 client VM** for end-to-end browser-level PQC verification — confirming PQC key exchange via Edge DevTools, not just server-side tooling.

 ### What gets deployed